 Can We Settle the Localization Debate With This?

-Auto assemblers operating in Pakistan make bold claims to have achieved higher localization of up to 70% in local assembled cars, however there are many circles including the auto parts vendors who blame assemblers for insufficient localization, which is why car prices are always 100% vulnerable to forex rates.
+Auto assemblers operating in Pakistan make bold claims to have achieved higher localization of up to 70% in locally assembled cars, however, there are many circles including the auto parts vendors who blame assemblers for insufficient localization, which is why car prices are always 100% vulnerable to forex rates.

 Related: Auto Parts Vendors Criticize Assemblers for Low Localization & Higher Prices

-This seems to be a never ending debate that is going on since decades.
-Allegedly, the investment, the technology transfer and import substitution that has happened over the years in the automobile value chain has not been enough.
-Furthermore there is no check & balance by the government whether the industry has really localized as per perceived targets.
+This seems to be a never-ending debate that has been going on for decades.
+Allegedly, the investment, technology transfer, and import substitution that has happened over the years in the automobile value chain has not been enough.
+Furthermore, there is no check & balance by the government on whether the industry has really localized as per perceived targets.
 High-value sophisticated technical parts requiring an advanced level of engineering—including the CKD kits are still being imported.
-In most cases, even the stamping is done abroad while the assembly plants are only responsible to put together the parts.
+In most cases, even the stamping is done abroad while the assembly plants are only responsible for putting together the parts.

 40 years & assembling…

-However the best & the only way to settle this, is when the government will come into action.
-For example, let us have a look at something called “Monroney label”, the window sticker which is a universal data sheet mandated on all new passenger vehicles sold in Canada & the USA.
+However, the best & the only way to settle this is when the government will come into action.
+For example, let us have a look at something called the “Monroney label”, the window sticker which is a universal data sheet mandated on all new passenger vehicles sold in Canada & the USA.
 It’s meant to keep buyers from getting swindled and lists essential vehicle information such as equipment, safety rating, fuel economy, parts origin and suggested retail price free from marketing spin.

 Various examples of Monroney labels